-Museum Manager: Greg Therriault Business Manager: Vanessa Petruccelli Collections Manager: Richard Doctorow Museum Assistant: Michael Butler Harpoon Committee:
+Museum Manager: Greg Therriault Business Manager: Vanessa Petruccelli Collections Manager: Richard Doctorow Museum Shop Manager: Michael Butler Harpoon Committee:

 Terry Elkins + Scott Sandell + Gavin Zeigler